juanjoDiaz/serverless-middleware/README.md

 functions:
   myFunction:
-    custom:
     middleware:
       - auth.authenticate
       - auth.authorize
       - then: myFunction.handler # `then:` is unnecessary here.
       - catch: utils.handlerError
       - # or both can be combined
         then: logger.log
         catch: utils.handlerLoggerError
 ```

 will result in an execution like: